gmendonca/hello-world-aws/README.md

 # Hello World Application using AWS

-Simple WebApp in Clojure running in Docker containers with Load Balancer and Nomad for management.
+Simple WebApp in Clojure running in Docker containers on AWS instances with Load Balancer and Nomad for management.

 ## Creating a VPC for production in Amazon AWS